-When we take one arm up over head, eventually the shoulder blade and collar bone have to lift and rotate in order to maintain space in the joint.
+When we take one arm up overhead, eventually the shoulder blade and collar bone have to lift and rotate in order to maintain space in the joint.
 If you pull your shoulders down while your arms go up, you are not allowing the necessary rotation that allows you to maintain space.
-As a result you will cause a pinching or friction in the joint space where muscles, tendons, and subacromian bursa run through.
+As a result, you will cause pinching or friction in the joint space where muscles, tendons, and subacromial bursa run through.
 If you continue to force this action repeatedly you can expect pain or injury.

 You are most likely fine in standing poses simply because you’re not likely to force your arm up high enough to create the compression or impingement.
 Most people unconsciously bend their elbows when they reach up with their arms in poses like tree pose or warrior one – this gives the illusion or feeling that the arms are reaching up vertically while still keeping their shoulders soft.

-On the other hand, in poses like downward dog the shape itself, in combination with its relationship to gravity, make it challenging to maintain space in the joint unless you understand how to elevate your shoulder blades toward your ears, and protract them away from each other.
-These two actions in combination with external rotation of the upper arm bone (triceps/arm pits turn toward face) will create upward rotation and help to maintain space in the joint.
-Rather than offering the cue “relax your shoulders”, many yoga teachers give an amazing hands on adjustment that indirectly creates more space in the shoulders.
+On the other hand, in poses like downward dog, the shape itself in combination with its relationship to gravity makes it challenging to maintain space in the joint unless you understand how to elevate your shoulder blades toward your ears, and protract them away from each other.
+These two actions in combination with external rotation of the upper arm bone (triceps/armpits turn toward face) will create upward rotation and help to maintain space in the joint.
+Rather than offering the cue “relax your shoulders”, many yoga teachers give an amazing hands-on adjustment that indirectly creates more space in the shoulders.
 If you have had your hips pushed up and back or thighs pulled back then you know the feeling, but you probably were sensationally distracted by the stretch in your hamstrings.
-What actually moves your hips up and back if you don’t have the assistance of your teacher is elevation of your scapula – think shrug your shoulders.
+What actually moves your hips up and back if you don’t have the assistance of your teacher is the elevation of your scapula – think shrugging your shoulders.

 SO Why Have I been told to relax my shoulderS?

-The cue to relax your shoulders is great when we are in postures where the arms our out to the side, or lower.
+The cue to relax your shoulders is great when we are in postures where the arms are out to the side, or lower.
 In Warrior 2 depressing the shoulder blades down the back can be stabilizing and strengthening.
-Postures like chaturanga, and other various arm balances are also great opportunities to work on depression of the scapula.
-When the arms are over head such as down dog, handstand, and forearm stand there is fairly great risk in pulling your shoulders down, and there is a great opportunity to develop health in the trapezius muscles when you elevate the shoulders upward.
+Postures like chaturanga, and other various arm balances are also great opportunities to work on the depression of the scapula.
+When the arms are overhead such as down dog, handstand, and forearm stand, there is fairly great risk in pulling your shoulders down, and there is a great opportunity to develop health in the trapezius muscles when you elevate the shoulders upward.